Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 In this component, we are breaking down the steps and presenting it as a wizard.
 Namely:

-1. Connect Metamask Extension.
+1. Connect the MetaMask Extension.
-   - We connect to Metamask to get signer and networkId on click of the `Connect` button.
+   - We connect to MetaMask to get signer and networkId on click of the `Connect` button.
 2. Deploy Document Store.
    - We deploy the Document Store on click of the `Deploy` button.
 3. Domain Name Configuration.